rhwilr/vue-nestable/README.md

 </script>
 ```

 ## Advanced Example

-vue-nestable is extremly customizable.
-For example you don't have to make the entire item draggable.
-Instead you can just add an icon by which the item can be dragged.
+vue-nestable is extremely customizable.
+For example, you don't have to make the
+entire item draggable.
+Instead, you can just add an icon by which the item can be
+dragged.
 We also limited the nesting level to 2 in this example.

 ```html
 <template>